Last Updated on January 10, 2026 by Martina McKeough

 How to Stop Slippers Smelling in the First Place

 In the summertime, it makes sense to wash and clean your feet when you get home from work and change into a pair of fresh clean socks before you put your slippers on.
 Clean feet and clean socks mean that you are never allowing sweat and moisture to take hold in the first place.
+It’s a simple solution but highly effective and easy to do.

 More Articles to Help You Look After Your Feet